 When it comes to designing or choosing a bedroom, one important factor to consider is its size.
 The average bedroom size can vary greatly depending on the region, culture, and individual preferences.
-The size of bedroom not only affects its aesthetic appeal but also it practicality and overall liability and while the ideal size of bedroom and can change depending on the individual’s requirements and preferences.
+The size of bedroom not only affects its aesthetic appeal but also its practicality and overall liability while the ideal size of bedroom can change depending on the individual’s requirements and preferences.

 There are some standards and guidelines which can help to determine what size is appropriate for different situations.
 The size of a bedroom can affect not only its aesthetic appeal but also its practicality and overall liability and the ideal size of bedroom can vary depending on individual needs and preferences.